-Incorporated by Reference Exhibit No. Exhibits Form File No. Filing Date Exh.
-No. File Herev 3.1 Amended and Restated Certificate of Incorporation.
-S-3 333-174869 June 13, 2011 3.1 3.2 Certificate of Amendment of Amended and Restated Certificate of Incorporation 8-K 000-50633 May 20, 2016 3.1 3.3 Amended and Restated Bylaws.
-S-1 333-112261 January 27, 2004 3.2 4.1 Specimen Common Stock Certificate.
-10-Q 000-50633 May 9, 2007 4.1 5.1 Opinion of Cooley LLP X 23.1 Consent of Cooley LLP (included in Exhibit 5.1) X 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) and Rule 15d-14(a) of the Securities Exchange Act, as amended X 31.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(a) and Rule 15d-14(a) of the Securities Exchange Act, as amended X 31.3 Certification of Principal Accounting Officer pursuant to Rule 13a-14(a) and Rule 15d-14(a) of the Securities Exchange Act, as amended X 32.1 Certifications of the Principal Executive Officer, Principal Financial Officer, and Principal Accounting Officer pursuant to 18 U.S.C 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (1).
-X 101.INS XBRL Instance Document X 101.SCH XBRL Taxonomy Extension Schema Document X 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document X 101.DEF XBRL Taxonomy Extension Definition Linkbase Document X 101.LAB XBRL Taxonomy Extension Label Linkbase Document X 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document X
+Exhibit Incorporated by Reference File Filing Exh.
+Filed No. Exhibits Form No. Date No. Herewith 3.1 Amended and Restated Certificate of Incorporation S-3 333-174869 June 13, 2011 3.1 3.2 Certificate of Amendment of Amended and Restated Certificate of 8-K 000-50633 May 20, 2016 3.1 Incorporation 3.3 Amended and Restated Bylaws S-1 333-112261 January 27, 2004 3.2 4.1 Specimen Common Stock Certificate 10-Q 000-50633 May 9, 2007 4.1 10.1 Eighth Amendment to Lease, dated May 18, 2021, by and between the X Company and Britannia Pointe Grand Limited Partnership 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) and Rule 15d-14(a) of the Securities Exchange Act, as amended X 31.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(a) and Rule 15d-14(a) of the Securities Exchange Act, as amended X 31.3 Certification of Principal Accounting Officer pursuant to Rule 13a-14(a) and Rule 15d-14(a) of the Securities Exchange Act, as amended X 32.1 Certifications of the Principal Executive Officer, Principal Financial Officer, and Principal Accounting Officer pursuant to 18 U.S.C 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (1).
+X 101.INS Inline XBRL Instance Document (the Instance Document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document) X 101.SCH Inline XBRL Taxonomy Extension Schema Document X 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document X 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document X 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document X 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document X 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101) X